Roenbaeck/digit-bin-index/README.md

     // --- Example 2: Simultaneous (Fisher's) Draw ---
-    // Select a batch of 2 unique items.
-    // This is more efficient than calling select_and_remove() in a loop. if let Some(selected_ids) = index.select_many_and_remove(2) {
+    // Select a batch of 2 unique items. if let Some(selected_ids) = index.select_many_and_remove(2) {
         println!("Fisher's draw selected IDs: {:?}", selected_ids);
     }